imrohit2611/MATLAB/README.md

 # MATLAB
-Basic MATLAB programs for introduction to MTLAB
+Basic MATLAB programs for introduction to Signal and Systems.